Understand the Recruiting Process

-At Fastpitch Scout, College coaches inform us they are most interested in athletes that show interest in them and their softball program. if a player shows interest in their program they will in turn respond if that player meets their program needs.
+At Fastpitch Scout, College coaches inform us they are most interested in athletes who show interest in them and their softball program.
+If a player shows interest in their program they will in turn respond if that player meets their program needs.
 It makes sense, right?
 Coaches are like everyone else, everyone wants to be wanted, and college coaches are no different.

-We commonly hear from college coaches about how the parents, players and most travel ball coaches do not understand softabll recruiting and what it takes to become a Collegiant Softball Recruit.
+We commonly hear from college coaches about how the parents, players, and most travel ball coaches do not understand the softball recruiting and what it takes to become a Collegiate Softball Recruit.
 This lack of understanding puts the player at a disadvantage when they are expecting their parent and or coaches to be the ones guiding them on how to get recruited.
 Players looking to get a softball scholarship must understand the recruiting process and how to set themselves apart from the other 100,000 softball players with the same year of graduation, competing for a collegiate scholarship.

 What exactly does "branding" mean?

 Simply put, your brand is the promise to your customers (Coaches) to deliver.
 It tells them what they can expect from your product and services (you as a softball player), and it differentiates your offering from that of your competitors (other players with like skills and age).
 Your brand is derived from who you are, who you want to be, and who people (coaches) perceive you to be.
 An effective brand strategy gives you a major edge in the increasingly competitive Softball Recruiting process and market.